 The delivery of these diverse and complex policing programs requires a continuous and reliable supply of goods and services to meet operational needs.
 From uniform and equipment needs, vehicles, services for physicians and IT specialists to construction of detachments.
 The RCMP processes thousands of transactions each year, ranging from low dollar value contracts to high value, complex procurement projects.

-The objective of this RCMP National Procurement Plan is to provide industry and the public information regarding the anticipated RCMP contracting activities for fiscal year 2014-2015, including a list of planned major procurement requirements, and a glimpse into requirements for the next two fiscal years (2017 and 2018).
+The objective of this RCMP National Procurement Plan is to provide industry and the public information regarding the anticipated RCMP contracting activities for fiscal year 2015-2016, including a list of planned major procurement requirements, and a glimpse into requirements for the next two fiscal years (2017 and 2018).

 The RCMP has a strong and well established procurement function capable of meeting tactical, routine requirements and high risk, high value project oriented requirements in a timely and efficient manner.

 The HQ Procurement Division, located in Ottawa, is responsible for procurement requirements in the National Capital Region as well as national initiatives such as force-wide contracts/standing offers and major events.
 The HQ Division is also responsible for policy, reporting and contract quality assurance functions.
-Each region has its own procurement unit(s), with offices located in Halifax, Montreal, London, Edmonton, Regina and Vancouver.
+Each Division has supporting procurement unit(s), with offices located in Halifax, Montreal, London, Edmonton, Regina and Vancouver.

-Most contracting activities are carried out by the NHQ Procurement Division and Regional Procurement Units, though operational unit commanders with delegated contracting approval authority may conduct low dollar value (under $10,000) routine acquisitions.
+Most contracting activities are carried out by the NHQ Procurement Division and Regional Procurement Units, though operational unit commanders with delegated contracting approval authority may conduct low dollar value routine acquisitions.
 Where requirements exceed the RCMP’s delegated authority, the RCMP utilizes PWGSC in its role as a common service provider of contracting services.